 Figure 9.
-Deteriorating parking lots are prevalent throughout the MRA

-EXISTING LAND USE

-The proposed Los Alamos MRA boundary prioritizes an area with a high number of commercial vacancies.
+Deteriorating parking lots are prevalent throughout the MRA Los Alamos Metropolitan Redevelopment Area Designation Report | November 2023 Los Alarnos Metropolitan Redevelopment Area Designation Report | November 2023 EXISTING LAND USE The proposed Los Alamos MPA boundary prioritizes an area with a high number of commercial vacancies.
 Commercial development in the area is concentrated between Central Ave to the North and Trinity Drive to the South.
-Existing land use within the proposed MRA is primarily commercial with large dedicated parking fields.
-Despite this, retail, office, and business activity in the 40-acre area remains low.
-Subsequently, there are few amenities available to residents of the Multi-family housing in the NE portion of the MRA.

-In recent years Los Alamos County has made zoning changes to accommodate future land-use goals.
-Zoning changes to all but the parcels between Trinity Dr. and Dp.
-Rd. and DP Rd. and 6th St. allow mixed-use development throughout the entirety of the proposed MRA.
+Existing land use within the proposed MPA is primarily commercial with large dedicated parking fields.
+Despite this, retail, office, and business activity in the 55-acre area area new Subsequently, there are few amenities available to residents of the Multi-family housing in the NE portion of the MPA.
+Land use within the proposed MPA designation is primarily commercial but in recent years Los Alamos County has made zoning changes to accommodate future land-use goals.
+Zoning changes to all but the parcel between 6th St and DP Road allow mixed-use development throughout the entirety of the proposed MPA.
 Mixed-use zoning makes possible the development of housing downtown, as well as the creation of amenities and retail that can serve area residents.